-10. Fixed site detail signs.
+10. Fixed site detail portable signs.
 DMV fixed site detail policy requires the use of 3 portable signs in addition to fixed site signs.
 "Truck Safety Inspection Ahead", "All Trucks Right", and "All Trucks Must Stop" signs are placed at 1 mile, 1/2 mile and at the entrance to the detail alerting all trucks to stop for inspection.
 DMV also utilizes "All Trucks Left" signs at some of the fixed site detail sites.
 Sign stands are used to set the signs up roadside.
 Often times when the signs are damaged the sign stands are not.
 DMV replaces more signs then sign stands.
 These portable signs often get hit by vehicles, blow over and break or simply wear out and require replacement.
 DMV did not prorate the cost of portable signs as they are required for Inspectors to open fixed site MCSAP inspections roadside details.

-3 portable sign sets (3 portable signs each set)- 200.00 each sign X 9 signs = 1800.00 6 portable sign stands- 200.00 each X 6 = 1200.00 Total expenses - 3000.00
+3 portable sign sets (3 portable signs each set)- \$200.00 each sign X 9 signs = \$1800.00 3 portable sign stands- \$200.00 each X 3 = \$600.00 Total expenses - \$2400.00

 11. Lasers.
 Speed detection lidar/lasers are used by DMV to detect speeding violations.
-The units are handheld and not mounted in inspectors vehicle.
+The units are hand held and not mounted in inspectors vehicle.
 They are assigned to each inspector.
 DMVs primary focus is enforcing CMV violations and cars operating in an unsafe manner around CMVs (TACT stops).
 Because DMVs primary focus is on CMV traffic these units are not prorated.
-DMV will replace the oldest/outdated 64 Lasers currently being used in the field by full time commercial motor vehicle inspectors.
+DMV will replace the oldest/outdated 1 Laser currently being used in the field by full time commercial motor vehicle inspectors.
 In addition, DMV will purchase a mount/adapter to be used with the inspectors issued cell phone which will take a picture of the vehicle/vehicle speed as seen on the laser units display.
 Pictures obtained using this mount have helped getting convictions upheld in court and also with the DataQ process.

-Lasers w/cell phone camera mount - \$2500.00/each X 6 = \$15.000.00 X 4 = \$10.000.00
+Lasers w/cell phone camera mount - \$2,500.00/each X 1 = \$2,500.00